jupyterlab/jupyterlab/README.md

 npm run build # or yarn build
 ```

-To rebuild the package and the JupyterLab app:
+To rebuild both the package and the JupyterLab app:

 ```bash
 npm run build